tsuipz/tip-easy/README.md

 ## Features

-- Split with a group
+- Split expenses with a group of people
-- Input the price per person
+- Input the price per person and calculate on how much each person should owe depending on tax and tip
 - Optional Tax and Tip add-ons
+- Tip on Pre-Tax and Post-Tax calculation

 ## Run Locally